Visions, Strategies & Masterplans

 The imminent arrival of the Elizabeth line Crossrail in late 2018 has catalysed a series of new developments at Hanover Square.
 Soon, the eastern ticket hall of the new Elizabeth line Bond Street Station will open onto the square, dramatically increasing the number of people moving through the space and its surrounding streets each day.

-Building on aspirations identified by Crossrail, Publica initiated a long process of meetings with local stakeholders to discuss the shared benefits of revitalising this extraordinary civic space within the heart of the city.
-With the support of GHS Limited Partnership, our team conducted an in-depth survey and produced a vision and concept design of Hanover Square as an exciting new entrance into the West End and a revived garden oasis for residents, workers and visitors.
+Building on aspirations identified by GPE and Crossrail, Publica undertook a process of meetings with local stakeholders to discuss the shared benefits of revitalising this extraordinary civic space within the heart of the city.
+With the support of GHSGP, our team produced a vision and concept design for Hanover Square as an exciting new entrance into the West End and a revived garden oasis for residents, workers and visitors.

 Westminster City Council (WCC) adopted the concept design in 2016 and convened a project board made up of WCC, GPE, TfL, Crossrail, the Crown Estate, Clivedale/Indiabulls, Fenwick, NWEC, Historic England, along with other neighbouring landowners and developers.
-Publica is currently consulting on the detailed design and construction delivery phases of the project.
+Publica is currently working within a multidisciplinary team on the detailed design and construction delivery phases of the project.

 A Civic History